 Multiple loyalty/VIP schemes – why have them?

-It is very common for bingo sites to have more than one loyalty/VIP scheme in force and there are two main reasons for doing this:
+In the past it has been very common for bingo sites to have more than one loyalty/VIP scheme in force and there were a few reasons for doing this:

 - One scheme is open to everyone and the other is either tiered, or by invitation only; this enables the better rewards to be given to selected players only.